AmerSar21/mcho-ims/README.md

-# mchoims-php
+# MCHOIMS-Php-App

-centralized server for marawi-cho
+The centralized server for marawi-cho ( A capstone project related to the MAPP-CHO created by Amer Hussein U. Sarangani)